Welcome to St Petersburg, Russia

 3. You must have a hotel booking, also known as a ‘registration’, and be able to present evidence of this.
 I understand that Air BnB bookings are not valid however this needs further confirmation.

 * When you take a cruise ship you stay overnight on board.
 This would have been expensive and would have made it more difficult to see the wonderful lights of St Petersburg by night.
-Therefore we choose to take the ferry and book hotel accommodation in the city centre instead.
+Therefore we chose to take the ferry and book hotel accommodation in the city centre instead.
 This turned out to be the right decision for us.

 ~There has been talk of allowing visa-free visits for passengers on the Allegro train from Helsinki, but to date, train passengers still need to get a visa.